Glasgow: Other sports

-Basketball

 Glasgow hosts Scotland's only professional basketball team, the Caledonia Gladiators, who compete in the British Basketball League.
 Previously based in Renfrewshire's Braehead Arena and the 1,200-seat Kelvin Hall, the team has been based at the Emirates Arena since the 2012/13 season.

-Other sports

 Major international sporting arenas include the Kelvin Hall and Scotstoun Sports Centre.
 In 2003 the National Academy for Badminton was completed in Scotstoun.
 In 2003, Glasgow was also given the title of European Capital of Sport.

 Glasgow is also host to many cricket clubs including Clydesdale Cricket Club who have been title winners for the Scottish Cup many times.
 This club also acted as a neutral venue for a One Day International match between India and Pakistan in 2007, but due to bad weather it was called off.
 Smaller sporting facilities include an abundance of outdoor playing fields, as well as golf clubs such as Haggs Castle and artificial ski slopes.
 Between 1998 and 2004, the Scottish Claymores American football team played some or all of their home games each season at Hampden Park and the venue also hosted World Bowl XI.
 Glasgow Green and the Gorbals are home to a number of rowing clubs, some with open membership the rest belonging to universities or schools.
 Historically, rowing races on the River Clyde here attracted huge crowds of spectators to watch regattas in the late 19th century and early 20th century; before football caught the public imagination.
 Two of Glasgow's rowing clubs separately claim that it was their members who were among the founders of Rangers Football Club.

 Motorcycle speedway racing was first introduced to Glasgow in 1928 and is currently staged at Ashfield Stadium in the North of the city.
 The home club, Glasgow Tigers, compete in the SGB Championship, the second tier of motorcycle speedway in Britain.
 Glasgow is also one of five places in Scotland that hosts the final of the Scottish Cup of Shinty, better known as the Camanachd Cup.
 This is usually held at Old Anniesland.
 Once home to numerous Shinty clubs, there is now only one senior club in Glasgow, Glasgow Mid-Argyll.